A massive battle is taking place in the skies over Europe – and airplane passengers across the continent are feeling its effects.

 “When I came here they told me the flight was canceled.
-So I had to buy another ticket … I couldn’t wait for a flight next Saturday,” stranded passenger Ahmed Adouani said at Orly airport in Paris, where he was trying to fly to Algiers.
+So I had to buy another ticket … I couldn’t wait for a flight next Saturday,” said Ahmed Adouani, a passenger stranded at Orly airport in Paris, where he was trying to fly to Algiers.

 Air traffic workers elsewhere in Europe were expected to join over the next 24 hours to varying degrees – from working strictly by the book, to picketing and distributing leaflets, according to the European Transport Workers Federation.

-The strikes came the same day that EU Transport Commissioner Siim Kallas called for the speediest possible implementation of the centralization plan, saying the current system’s inefficiencies are costing airlines and customers 5 billion euros ($6.6 billion) annually.
+The strikes came the same day that EU Transport Commissioner Siim Kallas called for the speediest possible implementation of the centralization plan, saying the current system’s inefficiencies are costing airlines and customers $6.6 billion annually.

 “The time has come for more decisive action.
 If we leave things as they are, we will be confronted with heavy congestion and chaos in our airspace,” Kallas told the European Parliament in Strasbourg, France, as he introduced the latest plan.

 Due to national borders, many flights over Europe take less-than-ideal routes that the EU has estimated add an average of 26 miles to each flight.

 With jet fuel making up an increasing portion of airlines’ costs, and Europe’s air traffic expected to increase by 50 percent over the next two decades, the European Commission said acting quickly was crucial.